 A Matter of Duty

 I do not wish to or reduce my grandfather’s generation to heroic cardboard-cutouts, nor to thoughtlessly idolize them.
 By today’s standards, the men of his era would be seen as somehow deficient.
 They weren’t all that interested in sharing their feelings, tended to be disciplinarians, regarded the workplace as primarily a male domain.
 They didn’t want to hear your excuses nor did they worry too much about sparing your feelings.
 They didn’t really get worked up about the plight of this or that identity group.
-But when I compare the culture and achievements of my grandfather’s generation to what passes these days for manhood I cannot help but wonder: My god, have we really fallen that far, that fast?
+But when I compare the culture and achievements of my grandfather’s generation to what passes these days for manhood I cannot help but wonder: Have we really and truly fallen that far, that fast?

 If I were to sum up my grandfather in a single word, it would be “formidable.”
 But that really doesn’t do him justice.
 A handsome man with a passing resemblance to the actor Gregory Peck, he was also charismatic, driven, razor-sharp, iconoclastic, profane, savagely irreverent, ferociously atheistic, authentically original.
 Oddly, he insisted that everyone, even his child and grandchildren, refer to him as “Harry.”
 Not Father or Dad, not Granddad, Pops, Gramps.
 Just Harry.
 This forced informality never really felt right because my grandfather was not exactly the warm and fuzzy sort.
 But that was part of the deal and we all accepted it.